 Bioimaging and Applied Research Core

-The Bioimaging and Applied Research Core (BARC) provides state-of-the-art imaging technologies to foster multi-modality approaches to study anatomy, biology, biochemistry and pharmacology in vivo.
+The Bioimaging and Applied Research Core (BARC) provides state-of-the-art imaging technologies to foster multi-modality approaches to study anatomy, biology, biochemistry, and pharmacology in vivo and in vitro.

 About

-The Bioimaging and Applied Research Core, directed by Frank Corwin, Ph.D., offers comprehensive instrumentation and technical support for all aspects of in vitro and in vivo pre-clinical non-human anatomical and molecular imaging.
+The Bioimaging and Applied Research Core, directed by Frank Corwin, Ph.D. and managed by Mackenzie Newman, Ph.D., offers comprehensive instrumentation and technical support for all aspects of in vitro and in vivo pre-clinical non-human anatomical and molecular imaging.
 Studies may be conducted on samples prepared to exhibit characteristic features for a particular imaging modality.
-Within the intact environment, physiological and pathophysiological activity may be observed through imaging or numerous biological pathways and interactions involved in injury and disease progression, such as traumatic brain injury, cardiac disease, tumorigenesis and therapeutic interventions.
+Within the intact environment, physiological and pathophysiological activity may be observed through imaging or numerous biological pathways and interactions involved in injury and disease progression, such as traumatic brain injury, cardiac disease, tumorigenesis, and therapeutic interventions.

 Initiate a project

 BARC offers a new business model based on a broad range of off-the-shelf, state-of-the-art services as well as the ability to develop and tailor protocols for specific research projects.
-To initiate a service request or to schedule a discussion about an ongoing or upcoming project please contact us.
+To initiate a service request or to schedule a discussion about an ongoing or upcoming project please use our intake form or contact us via email.

 Published work using data generated at BARC should include the following in the acknowledgment: